About The Human Society

 The first dog club is often credited to the Brits, who established the Bulldog Club in 1864, which didn't last very long.
 Perhaps it lacked the tenacity of its namesake.
 The more permanent Kennel Club was founded on April 4th, 1873 by S.E.
 Shirley and associates, for the purpose of governing dog shows and related activities.
 It took a bit longer in the States, as the first American effort was sponsored by the Westminster Kennel Club in 1877.
 There are now thousands of dog clubs in America.
 Most of these, often called kennel clubs, are not simply gathering places for dog play.
 Rather, they are gathering places for enthusiasts interested in preserving the quality of purebred dogs.

 In America these clubs tend to be associated with the largest kennel club in the United States, the American Kennel Club, or AKC, which maintains a registry of purebred dogs.
 While association with the AKC is voluntary, it provides a standardized set of rules and regulations and gives legitimacy to conformation or other events or specialty shows.
 Conformation is the degree to which a purebred dog meets the ideal for its breed.
 A conformation event is a contest to determine which dog most closely approaches this ideal.
-Thus, such dog shows are not a competition of dogs against each other, but a measure of each dog relative to its own purest form.
+Thus, such dog shows are not a competition of dogs against each other, but a measure of each dog relative to its breed's ideal form, using well defined standards.
 Dog clubs play an important role in preparing for such events.

-A high level of commitment to training and care is required for success in a Dog Show.
-There are strict rules of dog appearance and bearing—called the breed standard—that dictate the end goal, and inform the training regimen required to successfully participate.
+A high level of commitment to training and care is required for success in a dog show.
+There are strict rules of dog appearance and bearing—called the breed standard—that dictate the end goal, and inform the training regimen required to be successful.
 For the beginner as well as the expert a dog club provides training space, offers information about relevant rules and regulations, and facilitates camaraderie among purebred dog enthusiasts.